 1. Parliamentary Investigation

-A parliamentary investigation defines a legal process initiated against the Prime Minister or ministers who have committed a criminal offence while performing their duties during their office.
-The Prime Minister or ministers may be sent to the Constitutional Court for trial upon the decision of the Assembly after a parliamentary investigation.
+A parliamentary investigation defines a legal process initiated against vice presidents or ministers who have allegedly committed a crime related to their duties Vice presidents or ministers may be sent to the Constitutional Court for trial upon the decision of the Assembly after a parliamentary investigation.

 2. The Conditions for a Motion of Parliamentary Investigation

-A motion of parliamentary investigation must indicate offences that have been committed by the Prime Minister or a minister(s) regarding his or her duties and legal provisions that have been breached, identifying the related articles and reasons.
+A motion of parliamentary investigation must indicate offences that have been committed by the vice president(s) or a minister(s) regarding his or her duties and legal provisions that have been breached, identifying the related articles and reasons.

 3. The Process of a Parliamentary Investigation

-The motion of a parliamentary investigation is included in the Order Paper and read out in the Plenary.
+Motions of parliamentary investigation are included in the Order Paper and read out in the Plenary.
 The Plenary votes by secret ballot whether to launch a parliamentary investigation at the end of the debate, which is held within one month from the submission of the motion to the Office of the Speaker.

 4. Committees of Parliamentary Investigation